TheAgaveFairy/AoC25Mojo/README.md

 Before running solutions, download the input files from [adventofcode.com](https://adventofcode.com/2025).

+There is a "generate.py" you can run to wipe out all of my solutions and start fresh.
+See "Basic Usage".

 For each day, save two files in the `inputs/` directory:
 - `test{NN}.txt` - The example input from the problem description
 - `full{NN}.txt` - Your actual puzzle input